FedLine Solutions Security and Resiliency Assurance Program Resource Center

 A kickoff email outlining program expectations and a program guide is sent annually to your organization’s EUACs to begin the process.
 Your EUACs may elect to identify a primary point of contact to take the lead with the program for your organization.
 If applicable, we encourage you to communicate with your organization’s compliance department or internal audit function to determine how this process may fit into your broader compliance or audit efforts.

 Please refer to the webinar presentation deck and recordings for the webinar series which provide general information and specific steps needed to be taken to complete the Assurance Program.
-There will be additional webinars in each year.
-Future communications will provide additional details.

-Security and Resiliency Assurance Program Overview: Assurance Program Basics
+Security and Resiliency Assurance Program Overview Webinar

 The Federal Reserve Banks regularly update the Frequently Asked Questions page with details about the Assurance Program.
 To learn more, view these other communications about the Assurance Program.